Denodo - Access and Permissions Within a Denodo VDB

 Column privileges limit the columns a user/role can use in a query.

-To implement Column Level Security, perform the following steps:
+To implement Column-Level Security, perform the following steps:

-1. Navigate to Administration > Role Management.
+1. Navigate to the Administration tab and select Role Management.

 3. Click the pencil icon in the Advanced column of the appropriate VDB.